muxi-ai/cli/docs/BANNERS.md

 ╭──────────────────────────────────────────────────────────────╮
 │ [+] Add new agent                                            │
 │──────────────────────────────────────────────────────────────│
-│ ℹ You have 3 formation-level MCPs available:                 │
+│ You have 3 formation-level MCPs available:                   │
 │   • weather-api, database, web-search                        │
 ╰──────────────────────────────────────────────────────────────╯
 ```